Purdue basketball's Mason Gillis announces he's transferring to Duke

 Sam King covers sports for the Journal & Courier.
 Email him at sking@jconline.com and follow him on Twitter and Instagram @samueltking.

-This article originally appeared on Lafayette Journal & Courier: Mason Gillis commits to Duke after five years with Purdue basketball
+This article originally appeared on Indianapolis Star: Mason Gillis commits to Duke after five years with Purdue basketball